ErezStu/Angular-Customers-List/README.md

 If you don't have angular/cli globally on your computer, run the command: "npm i @angular/cli"

-Run the command: "ng serve".
+Run the command: "ng serve -o".

 On this app, you can manage customer's list by adding/updating/deleting them.